Truth and Reconciliation

 In June 2021, the Government of Canada passed Bill C-5 to name September 30 as a federal statutory day.
 It is observed as the National Day for Truth and Reconciliation.
 This directly responds to the Truth and Reconciliation Commission’s Call to Action #80.
 Action #80 calls upon the federal government, in collaboration with Indigenous Peoples, “to establish, as a statutory holiday, a National Day for Truth and Reconciliation to honour survivors, their families and communities, and ensure that public commemoration of the history and legacy of residential schools remains a vital component of the reconciliation process.”

-We encourage you to also create time and space on September 30 and throughout the year, to reflect on the ways we can all participate in reconciliation.
+Orange Shirts have become the symbol for recognizing the National Day for Truth and Reconciliation.
+We encourage you to create time and space on September 30 and throughout the year, to reflect on the ways we can all participate in reconciliation.

 Learning Resources